· 6 min read

 Matthew is written principally, but not exclusively for a Jewish audience.
 This outline will focus on understanding the gospel as it relates to the original audience while retaining it's importance for us today.

 Author: Nobody can say with certainty, but the universal testimony of the early Church is that The Gospel According to Matthew was indeed written by Matthew.
-Matthew was a tax collector by vocation and through this experience and training, he was very acquainted with family lists and genealogies from public records.
+The Apostle Matthew was a tax collector by vocation and through this experience and training, he was very acquainted with family lists and genealogies from public records.
 He knew the family history of the people who he was charged with collecting tax from.

 Chapter One is split into two sections: